ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-asia.md

 ##### Configuration using Netplan <a name="netplan"></a>

 The network configuration files are located in the `/etc/netplan/` directory.
 By default, the main configuration file is called `50-cloud-init.yaml`.
+Before continuing, first check this file to see if the IPV6 has already been configured.
+If so, you don't need to configure the IPV6 again as you only have one IPV6 with your VPS server.

-The best approach is to create a separate configuration file for setting up IPv6 addresses in the `/etc/netplan/` directory.
+If IPV6 has not been automatically configured in the main configuration file, the best approach is to create a separate configuration file for setting up IPv6 addresses in the `/etc/netplan/` directory.
 This way, you can easily revert the changes in case of an error.

 In our example, our file is named `51-cloud-init-ipv6.yaml`: